open-telemetry/oteps/text/0006-sampling.md

  * Allow application operator to configure the sampling frequency.

-For new modern systems that need to collect all the Spans and later may or may not do a deferred sampling decision, the OpenTelemetry needs to natively support a way to configure the library to collect and export all the Spans.
+For new modern systems that need to collect all the Spans and later may or may not do a deferred sampling decision, OpenTelemetry needs to natively support a way to configure the library to collect and export all the Spans.
 This is possible even though OpenTelemetry supports sampling by setting a default config to always collect all the spans.